The 10 Best Art Easels

 video play icon

-This wiki has been updated 30 times since it was first published in July of 2015.
+This wiki has been updated 34 times since it was first published in July of 2015.
 Art easels are primarily used by painters to prop up their works in progress, but are also often employed by curators as a display stand for art shows.
 Our selections for this category include portable options with convenient collapsible designs, as well as some attractive models intended for semi-permanent installation, either in a studio or to showcase a favorite piece.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 1. Meeden Studio